How to make money with user testing

 At the end of the day, user testing probably won’t replace a full-time job.
 User testing is considered a side hustle, albeit a pretty easy and flexible one, since you can do it from home.

 However, the amount you can earn depends on how much time you can invest, how many platforms you sign up for and, ultimately, luck.
-User testing assignments can be random and sporadic, and, as a result, we wouldn’t count on it for steady and regular income.
+User testing assignments can be random and sporadic, so don’t count on it for steady and regular income.

 Frequently asked questions